How menopause affects your bones

-When you go through menopause, your estrogen levels drop sharply.
-Because estrogen helps you maintain bone density, this decrease can lead to bone loss and a higher risk of osteoporosis, a condition in which the bones become weaker and more fragile.
+When you go through menopause, your estrogen levels drop drastically.
+Since estrogen helps maintain bone density, this decrease can lead to faster bone resorption (breakdown of bone tissue) and bone loss, which puts one at higher risk of osteoporosis, a condition in which the bones become weaker and more fragile.

 Osteopenia vs. osteoporosis